VidKreca/the-place/README.md

 ## Planned features
 - [ ] Saving the entire canvas (with all updates) in a database
-- [ ] System for updating canvas size, timeout length and colors live
+- [x] System for updating canvas size, timeout length and colors live
 - [ ] Zooming and panning support for the canvas
 - [ ] Pixel highlight on mouse hover
+- [ ] Admin users (no timeout when placing pixels)